Vizzuality/gfw-style-guides/_posts/branded-sub-sites/0009-03-01-building-an-interface.markdown

 ![interface][interface]

+### Type

+The typography used should be the same as in the rest of the platform: Fira Sans.

+Font size may vary depending on the place where text is used (smaller in reduced panels, bigger in text boxes).
+Capitalization is suggested in small titles such as categories, panel titles, etc.

+![type][type]

+Read more about the map panels and elements **[here][here]**.

 ### Icons

 There are many assets designed for well defined functions.
 Using the same visual cues among applications helps the users understand them easily.